"Hvad hedder det?

 Another place to visit in on the mainland, in Århus.
 "Den Gamle By" (the old city).
 Here you will find buildings from seventeen hundreds to the nineteen sixties, also here and there actors pretending to live in that period.

-When this becomes a serious information book on Denmark, I have gone too far.
+However, when this leans towards a serious information book on Denmark, I have really gone too far.

 Time to